onlinestarsite/OnlineStar-Adut-Telegram-Directory/README.md

 # 🔞 Adult Content Notice

-Some Telegram channels and groups listed on OnlineStar may contain NSFW or adult-oriented (18+) material.
+All Telegram channels and groups listed on OnlineStar may contain NSFW or adult-oriented (18+) material.

 By using this platform, users confirm that they are legally allowed to access adult content according to their local laws and regulations.